Olivine-Labs/Alchemy-Websockets/README.md

-This covers Chrome current, beta, and alpha channels; Firefox latest, beta, and alpha channels; Safari, and includes support for a flash-based socket fallback for browsers with no sorkcet support natively.
+This covers Chrome current, beta, and alpha channels; Firefox latest, beta, and alpha channels; Safari, and includes support for a flash-based socket fallback for browsers with no socket support natively.

 [Browser Support List](http://en.wikipedia.org/wiki/WebSocket#Browser_support)